 When looking for seeds for this variety, you may need to adjust your spelling if you don’t find it – it’s also referred to as ‘Collective Farmwoman.’

-You’ll find this variety available for purchase in packs of 23 seeds via Walmart.
+You’ll find this cultivar available for purchase in a variety of packet sizes at True Leaf Market.

 16. Delice de la Table

 And now we come to a melon that, like ‘Kajari,’ is as much of a pleasure to the eyes as it is to the tastebuds.